Intelius

 What we do that's faster

 We file through PeopleConnect's central opt-out so all five sister sites clear in one request, then re-check Intelius and the others every two weeks.
 When you re-list, we file again before you'd notice.
 Same drill across 200+ broker sites in parallel.
+Where the PeopleConnect central opt-out leaves off, a single removal cycle that hits Intelius and its sister sites keeps the re-checks going.

 Doing this for one broker is straightforward.
 Doing it for 200, on a continuous basis, is what we do.